|

 from spamming, maybe it’ll make a difference.

 I’ve been storing and tracking spam since the spring of 2002.
-I have more than 30 small claims judgments against
+I have dozens of small claims judgments against

 spammers, and several judgments in superior and federal court too.
 Plus a number